mkive/Network/ASIS CTF 2015 – Broken Heart/ReadMe.md

 * If you look at TCP Stream 0, the client requests the LoiRLUoq file from the server via GET and checks the server's response, the HTTP status code is 206 - Partial Content.
 This code is used when only part of the requested file is sent.
-* When requesting a file, the data is not sent all at once, but in bits and pieces (fragmented), and when carved, it will be the file you requested.
+* When you request a file, it doesn't send all the data at once, it sends it in bits and pieces (fragmentation), and when you carve it, it will be the file you requested.
 * A Content-Range entry is present in the header, which indicates the offset range of the requested file.
 Since the fragmented files are requested randomly and not sequentially starting from the first part of the file, the files must be sorted sequentially by offset range before being combined.